anteoas/anteo-external-api/README.md

 **fishctrlcounttypes**
 > **Parameters:**
 from: Date on format yyyy-mm-dd.
 Defaults to first day in previous month
 to: Date on format yyyy-mm-dd.
 Defaults to last day in previous month
+Maximum time span for query is 90 days.
 **Returns:**
 List of every count type delivered in selected time span, included list of sites per count type.
 ```